14th August 2019

 The Rainbow Room at Guardian Early Learning Centre – Artarmon has been transformed into an exploration of space, with the children building a replica of our solar system.

-Room Leader, Dana Shao, has been front and centre of the exciting project, and shared some of the behind the scenes with us this week.
+Centre Manager, Michelle Tan, has watched the exciting project evolve, and shared some of the behind the scenes with us this week.

 “The project started with the children’s interest in the planets.
-They were having conversations about living on Earth and drawing Earth as a planet in space,” explains Dana.
+They were having conversations about living on Earth and drawing Earth as a planet in space,” explains Michelle.

 “From there, we asked the children what they knew about the solar system and what they wanted to learn about it.
 It was a very organic expansion on their natural curiosities.”